cloudfour/guides/blog/patterns.md

 # WordPress Shortcodes & Classes

-In addition to standard Markdown, we have a small collection of useful shortcodes and classes to apply design patterns:
+In addition to [Markdown](https://en.support.wordpress.com/markdown-quick-reference/), we have a small collection of useful shortcodes and classes to apply design patterns:

 ## Box Shortcode